GCDigitalFellows/hypo_workshop/lessons.md

 # Third Option: The Via Method

 This option is slightly more advanced than the browser extension method, but it is more reliable and can be a good back-up method in the event that the browser extension isn't working properly.
-You can think of it as a "hack" that gets hypothesis to load when all else fails.
+You can think of it as a hack that gets hypothesis to load when all else fails.

 Whenever I teach a class that uses Hypothesis, I always introduce my students to this method, even if I do not explicitly have them use it.
-The reason is that I want them to be familiar with this back-up option in the case that Hypothesis isn't working.
-At some point or another, I've had issues with getting the extension to load, as well as minor problems with loading the tool on my CUNY Academic Commons page.
-The Via Method is pretty reliable and functions as a last minute workaround that "forces" the Hypothesis tool to activate.
+The reason is that I want them to be familiar with this back-up option because, at some point or another, we'll might have trouble getting extension to load, or the CUNY Academic Commons tool to work properly.
+The Via Method is fairly reliable and functions as a last minute workaround that forces the Hypothesis tool to activate.

+First, if you haven't already, please [sign up for a Hypothesis account](https://hypothes.is/signup).

 The process for using the Via Method is very straightforward.
-First, navigate to the webpage where you want to use Hypothesis.
+Begin by navigating to the webpage where you want to use Hypothesis.
 Then, take a look at the URL bar, it should look something like this:

 > `https://www.wsj.com`